It's not a conference.

 What do I pack?

 Whatever makes you feel like you.
-The weekend covers a lot of ground — a casual cocktail party the first night, a sauna and swimming, dinner and an evening of entertainment, a day on the lake and sand, and watersports.
+The three days cover a lot of ground — a casual cocktail party the first night, a sauna and swimming, dinner and an evening of entertainment, a day on the lake and sand, and watersports.
 Think one or two things you can get wet in, something you’d wear to a nice dinner, and layers for the evenings — we’re on an island on the Pacific Coast, and it cools down once the sun drops.
 No dress code.
 No one’s checking.